nilsbw/dmbook-setup/README.md

-# Data for the exercises in "Data Management for Social Scientists"
+# Supplementary Material for "Data Management for Social Scientists" by Nils B. Weidmann

+## Project file

+The `dmbook-exercises.Rproj` file can be used as a project file for RStudio.

+## Data

-This repository contains the necessary data files for the code and exercises presented in the book.
+This repository also contains the necessary data files for the code and exercises presented in the book.

-The data preparation script `prepare-data.R` downloads each dataset to a subfolder in the "raw" directory and applies the necessary modifications and copies the final files to one of the data subdirectories (`ch**`).
+The data preparation is documented in `prepare-data.R`,.
+The script downloads each exteernal dataset to a subfolder in the "raw" directory, applies the necessary modifications and copies the final files to one of the data subdirectories (`ch04` etc).

 For readers of this book, there is no need to run this file, since the required data files can be obtained directly from this repository.